Lifetime policy reuse and the importance of task capacity

+A near-optimal set of policies may not necessarily be found, even if it is possible to represent them.
+The theoretical task capacity ignores various learnability issues within the hypothesis class $\mathcal{H}$, such as (i) the expressive efficiency which implies higher capacity methods require more data \citep{Sontag1998,Cohen2017}; (ii) the exploration technique providing representative samples; (iii) the inductive bias of the optimisation (e.g. gradient-descent methods \citep{Rumelhart1986} cannot easily escape local optima in non-convex landscapes); and (iv) the effects of learning without convergence and updates cancelling each other out.
+For these reasons, an empirical task capacity is defined that accounts for learnability.
+In addition to $\mathcal{H}$, $\mathcal{F}$, and $\epsilon$, the empirical task capacity is also dependent on the temporal structure of the environment and the training algorithm of the base-learner.
+The empirical task capacity is based on a notion of \emph{relative} epsilon-optimality for a base-learner, where its one-to-one mapping of policies to tasks represents optimality for that base-learner.

-\paragraph{Definition} Based on the above considerations, base-learners with high empirical task capacity are those for which a low number of policies results in a performance close to, or even better than, a one-to-one mapping of tasks to policies.
+\paragraph{Definition} Base-learners with high empirical task capacity are those for which a low number of policies results in a performance close to, or even better than, a one-to-one mapping of tasks to policies.
 The \textbf{empirical task capacity} $C_{\text{emp}}$ is defined in Equation \ref{eq: capacity},

 where $N_{\tau}$ is the total number of tasks and $N_{\pi}^{*}$ is the lowest number of policies that yields where $\mathcal{R}^{\text{1-to-1}}$ is the lifetime average performance of the one-to-one mapping with task-specific policies.
 Learners with high $C_{\text{emp}}$ and lower $\epsilon_c$ can solve on average a number of $C_{\text{emp}}$ tasks with a regret of at most $\epsilon_c$ percentage of $\mathcal{R}^{\text{1-to-1}}$.